andrewpfunk/serverless-tutorial/README.md

 To create the web app we will follow this other tutorial: https://www.taniarascia.com/javascript-mvc-todo-app

+### Local development

+One of the goals of this tutorial is to show how you can do everything in a web browser.
+But you will eventually want to do local development on your computer.
+Here are the basic steps.

-## Part 1
+## Part 2

 deploy site as-is to netlify

-## Part 2
+## Part 3

 set up couchbase and add serverless functions

-## Part 3
+## Part 4

 local iterative development